Getting your Trinity Audio player ready...

 His excitement veered into skepticism.

 “You sounded so fired up!
-I can’t believe you charged him!
-Damn, Billy!
+You charged him!
 Continue.
 You barreled down the path to trouble…”

 “Yeah, those were my words.”

 I took a long sip of soda and cleared my throat.
-Nate deserved to know the ending of the events.
+Nate deserved to know how it ended.

 “I didn’t know what had gotten into me.
 Guess it was a culmination of everything.
 I imagined that I looked like Ulysses rushing a Cyclops.
 Or maybe more like a maniac on the loose.
 As I got close, I saw no alarm in his eyes.
 But tears were flying from mine.
 I knew there was no way back, only forward.”